That Place We Cannot Enter

 What made Eden so desirable is not the beauty of the garden or the lack of suffering, but God himself.
 In Eden, man was in perfect fellowship with God.
 Man’s rebellion shattered his fellowship with God and He consequently turned Eden into “That Place We Cannot Enter.”

 The Village helps us understand that our attempts to keep ourselves innocent--apart from God--are doomed.
 Only one priest can bring us back to Eden, ensure our innocence, and secure our eternal fellowship with God.
 It is Jesus, the eternal one who sits at the right hand of the throne of God.

 LOOK FOR GENERAL REVELATION AND USE SPECIAL REVELATION TO INTERPRET IT

-General revelation allows for man to study and further the disciplines of mathematics, science, and medicine, not to mention the arts.
+General revelation allows for man to study and further the disciplines of mathematics, science, medicine, and, of course, the arts.
 That man can achieve this is a gift from God and what we refer to as common grace.
 This grace is offered to all peoples, even though all are born sinful, separated from God, and unworthy of anything but God’s wrath.
-It’s a sad irony when human beings pursue disciplines such as math, science, or the arts with the conscious intention to reject or mock the God who made their “discoveries” and “creativity” possible.
+It’s a sad irony when human beings pursue disciplines such as math, science, or the arts with the conscious intention to reject or mock the God who made their “discoveries” and “creativity” possible in the first place.

 While we may observe the stars and conclude there must be a God and study human nature and conclude man is not as he should be, general revelation will never lead us to how we can personally know God and make things right with him.
 Special revelation, specifically Scripture, is what unveils to us God’s plan to reconcile man to himself, known as the gospel.
 So, as you watch movies, remember that God’s grace certainly can be found in them -- common grace permeates all things -- but it has its limits.
 And man in his sinfulness will naturally use this grace to hide and justify his sin, which then seeps into our movies.